-30 ASX [Name of Rules] Operating Rule [].
-For these purposes, the ASX [Name of Rules] Operating Rules define the term "employee", in relation to a participant, to mean a director, employee, officer, agent, representative, consultant or adviser of that participant or any related body corporate who is involved in its activities as a participant (ASX [Name of Rules] Operating Rule []).
+30 ASX Clear Operating Rule 19.1.3.
+For these purposes, the ASX Clear Operating Rules define the term "employee", in relation to a participant, to mean a director, employee, officer, agent, representative, consultant or adviser of that participant or any related body corporate who is involved in its activities as a participant (ASX Clear Operating Rule 2.10.1).
 ASX would note that this includes all related bodies corporate and not just wholly-owned group entities.